PacificGasAndElectric/SlipCover/README.md

 ## View Mode
--  `The main page` shows a list of documents ID's.
+-  It shows a list of documents ID's.
--  `Dropdown Menu` to select a buck.
--  `Pagination` to navigate through documents.
--  `Edit` to view/edit entire document.
--  `MenuItem` to delete or download a document.
+-  Ability to `view, edit, remove, download` a document from Sync-Gateway.
--  `Search` to search for a specific document.
+-  Ability to search for a specific document.

 <img src=readMode.png width=70% />

 ## Edit Mode
-- `Save` to reflect the changes into Sync-Gateway.
+- Ability to save the changes into Sync-Gateway.

 <img src= editMode.png width=70% />

 ## Contributing

+All contributions and suggestions are welcome!

+For suggested improvements, please [file an issue](https://github.com/PGEDigitalCatalyst/SlipCover/issues).

+For direct contributions, please fork the repository and file a pull request.
+If you never created a pull request before, welcome 🎉 😄 [Here is a great tutorial](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github) on how to send one.

 1. Fork it (<https://github.com/PGEDigitalCatalyst/SlipCover/fork>)
 2. Create your feature branch (`git checkout -b feature/fooBar`)
 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request